Supplement to Otto Neurath

-But the general success of the visual language was suggested by the international scale of the commissions received and instruction for the application of the method: from Russia, between 1931 and 1934, Mexico in 1936, and the US, to Nigeria and China.
+But the general success of the visual language was suggested by the international scale of the commissions received and instruction for the application of the method: from Russia, between 1931 and 1934, Mexico in 1936, and the US, to Nigeria and China (Burke et al. 2014).
 After touring Germany and exhibitions in The Hague and Chicago in 1929, in 1931 the Soviet embassy in Vienna invited Neurath to establish a Museum of Economy and Society in Moscow.
-The Council of People's Commissars decreed: ‘All public and co-operative organisations, unions and schools are directed to use picture statistics according to the method of Dr. Neurath.’
-Neurath's personal and intellectual efforts regarding unity of science and pictorial language were enthusiastically chronicled in the United States by his maternal first cousin and science editor of the New York Times, Waldemar Kaempffert (Weybright 1936, Kaempffert 1938 and Kaempffert 1939).
+The Council of People’s Commissars decreed: ‘All public and co-operative organisations, unions and schools are directed to use picture statistics according to the method of Dr. Neurath.’
+Neurath’s personal and intellectual efforts regarding unity of science and pictorial language were enthusiastically chronicled in the United States by his cousin Waldemar Kaempffert (Weybright 1936, Kaempffert 1938 and Kaempffert 1939).
 In terms that resonated with urban America, Neurath was described as a social scientist, social showman and practical man (Weybright 1936).

 In The Hague in 1933, Neurath established the International Foundation for Visual Education to house and continue international Isotype activities.
 A year later he was in Moscow discussing Isotype method and exhibitions with the Russian government when a Catholic fascist government rose to power in Austria.
 He was denounced as a communist and fled to exile to The Hague, where he was joined by Marie Reidemeister and Gerd Arntz.
 Books became important vehicles of the educational mission of the Isotype project, especially Modern Man in the Making (1939) and Tuberculosis (1939).
 In exile in Britain in 1940, Neurath and his wife resumed Isotype work out of a newly created Isotype Institute Ltd, officially chaired by the philosopher Susan Stebbing, based in Oxford and subsequently relocated to London.